chunribu/miidl/README.md

 ---
 ### Contact

-If you have further thoughts or queries, please feel free to email at chunribu@mail.sdu.edu.cn or open an issue!
+If you have further thoughts or queries, please feel free to email at jianjiang.bio@gmail.com or open an issue!

 ---
 ### Citation